Tornadoes of 2012: July 14 (Poland)

 Three tornadoes impacted the Pomerania region of Poland on July 14, two of which were strong and caused significant damage.
 The first was a large F3 stovepipe tornado that struck Barlewiczki, heavily damaging or destroying homes, barns, and businesses, downing many trees and power poles, tossing farm implements, and injuring several people before dissipating.
 A total of 22 buildings were damaged or destroyed by the Barlewiczki tornado, which was caught on video and photographed by numerous local residents.
 A second, this time a multi-vortex F3 tornado impacted the Wycinki area, completely flattening a massive swath of trees in the Bory Tucholskie National Park and damaging or destroying multiple homes.
 A 60-year-old man was killed in the complete destruction of his summer home near Wycinki, and multiple other people were injured along the path.
 This included a family of three that sustained injuries after a large tree crushed their home.
-In the latter stages, the tornado shrunk in size into a classic cone, eventually sidewinding before dissapation.
+In the latter stages, the tornado shrunk in size into a classic cone, eventually sidewinding before dissipation.
 The final tornado was an F1 that caused roof damage in Bagienica.